Is Drug Abuse Or Addiction Taking Over Your Life?

 You don’t have to continue to live in shame or try to beat an addiction on your own.
 Start with one powerful act – ask for help.
 It is up to you to make a decision and reach out.
 If others could do it for you, they would have.
 I urge you to search your heart and soul and decide if you’ve has enough.
 If the answer is yes, the next step is yours to take.

-I invite you to call me for a free 15-minute phone consultation to discuss your specific situation and to answer any questions you have about addiction counseling, my practice and how I can help.
+I have offices in Houston, TX and Dripping Springs, TX and provide online therapy to anyone living in the state of Texas.
+I invite you to call me at 832-928-0211 for a free 15-minute phone consultation.
+I’m happy to discuss your specific situation and answer any questions you have about working with an addiction counselor, drug counseling and my practice.